-The common reading program is designed to provide shared intellectual experiences, build community, and encourage dialogue and discussion on a timely issue.
-This is an opportunity for the Dickinson community to come together at the beginning of the spring semester, when there are few broad community-centered programs already scheduled.
-It will also allow students who were abroad in the fall semester to connect with the broader community as part of their reintegration into campus life.
+The community reading program is designed to provide shared intellectual experiences, build community, and encourage dialogue and discussion on a timely issue.
+It is an opportunity for the Dickinson community to come together at the beginning of the spring semester, when there are few broad community-centered programs already scheduled.

-This event is sponsored by the Dickinson College Division of Academic Affairs, Division of Student Life, and the Waidner-Spahr Library.
+This event is sponsored by the Dickinson College Division of Academic Affairs, Human Resource Services, Division of Student Life, and the Waidner-Spahr Library.